leath-dub/droidux/README.md

 Or run `kill -USR1` after finding the pid of `droidux`.

+## I dont want to iteract with tablet and computer at the same time!

+You can use a drawing app on the android device and just use the eraser or you could use https://play.google.com/store/apps/details?id=ch.dissem.apps.lightbox&hl=en-US (recommended) - this is just a simple app that is a blank white screen.

 ## Mapping tablet output

 The default behaviour on linux is to stretch the viewport of the tablet onto